 9. Find a great wedding venue — and try biodegradable confetti

 Make your wedding decorations green too.
+Be aware that confetti can contain plastic.
 Biodegradable confetti is now easily available in the shops.
 Or, how about asking guests to throw birdseed instead of confetti, so the birds get a treat?

 10. Look into a no-fly honeymoon

 One of the biggest environmental impacts your wedding can have is a long-haul honeymoon.